aanchal57/Awareness_website/README.md

 1. Clone the repository to a favourable directory in your computer

-2. Go the the folder directory, and type command "python manage.py runserver"
+2. Go the the folder directory, and type command `python manage.py runserver`

 3. Run http://127.0.0.1:8000/ on your browser